I. Introduction: History & Background

 The law in the Fifth Circuit remains unsettled regarding whether a qualified privilege is available against a subpoena in a civil case that seeks the identity of a journalist's non-confidential sources or work product, though various dicta suggest the Fifth Circuit may not afford the journalist a privilege in those instances.
 Pressey v.
 Patterson, 898 F.2d 1018, 1022 n.4 (5th Cir.
 1990); Smith, 135 F.3d at 972.
 Finally, it remains an open question whether a reporter's confidential sources or work product sought in a grand jury proceeding or criminal case are entitled to qualified protection.
 Certain language in Smith, however, including its construction of Branzburg, may cloud the availability of those rights.
 Smith, 135 F.3d at 968, 971-72.

 In 2002, the Fifth Circuit reaffirmed in an unpublished decision its position that qualified First Amendment protection of journalists from subpoenas is at its nadir when brought to bear against grand jury subpoenas.
-In re Grand Jury Subpoenas, 29 Media L. Rep. 2301, 2303-04 (5th Cir.
+In re Grand Jury Subpoenas, 2001 WL 940433, 29 Media L. Rep. 2301, 2303-04 (5th Cir.
 Aug.
-17, 2002) (per curiam).
+17, 2001) (per curiam).
 Without deciding whether the information sought by the grand jury was confidential or not, the court declined to reverse the district court's contempt order, which had remanded freelance writer Vanessa Leggett to custody following her refusal to produce all originals and copies of her notes and tapes of interviews regarding a celebrated Houston murder.
 Id. at 2303.
 Thus, Leggett remained incarcerated until January 4, 2002, when the term of the grand jury expired, or 168 days all told -- the longest period of incarceration of a contemnor-journalist in the history of the United States at that time.
 A subsequent grand jury returned an indictment without the need for Leggett's testimony.

 While the 6th Circuit definitely recognizes some sort of privilege for reporters faced with subpoenas from litigants, the scope and contours of that privilege are as yet not entirely defined.
 For instance, whereas the privilege is relatively strong in the civil context, its application in criminal cases is less certain, due to dictum in a case decided in 1987 stating that no such protection exists, under the First Amendment, for grand jury subpoenas.
 It is also unclear whether the privilege protects nonconfidential information and/or information beyond the mere identity of confidential sources.
 The U.S. Court of Appeals for the 6th Circuit has decided only two cases on the topic, and district courts within the circuit have also had relatively few opportunities to develop the privilege